 "Many of those who sleep in the dust of the ground will awake, these to everlasting life, but the others to disgrace and everlasting contempt.Daniel 12:2(NASB)

-Daniel was given many astonishing visions and prophecies, which concerned his people Israel and the holy city of Jerusalem.
-Some of his writings described Israel's immediate future while others give us a glimpse into the end-times; the coming satanic antichrist and a terrible time of great tribulation, which is to descend on the whole earth - as God pours out His wrath on an unbelieving generation.
+Daniel was given many astonishing visions and prophecies which concerned his people, Israel, and the holy city of Jerusalem.
+Some of his writings describe Israel's immediate future while others give us a glimpse into the end-times, the coming satanic Antichrist, and a terrible time of Great Tribulation which is to descend on the whole earth - as God pours out His wrath on an unbelieving generation.

-Ezekiel was set down in a valley full of bones, and witnessed the Spirit of the Lord breathing life into the lifeless bodies of the faithful remnant of Israel and witnesses their future, spiritually revived, while Hosea wrote the famous words, "O Death, where are your thorns?
-O Sheol, where is your sting?" which Paul repeated in his own chapter on the resurrection of the saints - "O death, where is your victory?
+Ezekiel was set down in a valley full of bones and witnessed the Spirit of the Lord breathing life into the lifeless bodies of the faithful remnant of Israel and saw their future, spiritually revived, while Hosea wrote the famous words: "O Death, where are your thorns?
+O Sheol, where is your sting?" which Paul repeated in his own chapter on the resurrection of the saints: "O death, where is your victory?
 O death, where is your sting?"

-Only saved men and women who are Abraham's descendants, by faith, and heirs according to promise, will rise again and be part of the "resurrection unto life".
-We read in Habakkuk, "the just will live by his faith", while Daniel wrote: "many who sleep in the dust of the ground will awake, and be resurrected to everlasting life, while many more will awake to disgrace and everlasting contempt", which Paul calls "the resurrection of damnation" - where the worm will not die and the fire will not be quenched.
+Only saved men and women who are Abraham's descendants, by faith, and heirs according to the promise, will rise again and be part of the 'resurrection unto life'.
+We read in Habakkuk: "The just will live by his faith," while Daniel wrote: "Many who sleep in the dust of the ground will awake and be resurrected to everlasting life, while many more will awake to disgrace and everlasting contempt," which Paul calls 'the resurrection of damnation' where the worm will not die and the fire will not be quenched.

 Martha of Bethany believed Daniel's words.
-She knew her brother would rise again in the resurrection on the last day, and Jesus made his startling claim, "I am the resurrection and the life; he who believes in Me will live even if he dies, and everyone who lives and believes in Me will never die".
+She knew her brother would rise again in the resurrection on the last day and then Jesus made his startling claim, "I am the resurrection and the life; he who believes in Me will live even if he dies, and everyone who lives and believes in Me will never die."
 However, God has given a divine order to the resurrection.
-First the Lord Jesus - the first-fruit from the dead; then Church age saints before the great tribulation; then old testament saints at the end of Daniel's 70th week.. along with tribulation saints.
-Finally, the damned will be raised to stand before the great white judgement throne of God - 'a resurrection of disgrace and everlasting contempt'.
+First the Lord Jesus - the first-fruit from the dead.
+Then Church age saints before the 7 year Tribulation.
+Then Old Testament saints and Tribulation saints at the end of Daniel's 70th week.
+Finally, after the 1000 year Millenium period, millennial believers will be resurrected and all unbelievers from throughout the ages will be raised to stand before the Great White Judgement Throne of God - 'a resurrection of disgrace and everlasting contempt'.

-Heavenly Father, thank You for all we can learn from the book of Daniel about the end times and the resurrection of the dead.
-Thank You that I have been saved by grace, through faith in Christ and that every member of the human race has the free-will to trust in Jesus for the forgiveness of sins or to reject His offer of salvation.
-Thank You that anyone can be declared righteous - by faith, and that Jesus is the resurrection and the life for He is the First-fruit from the dead.
-Protect Your people, Israel we pray, and lift the partial blindness that has for so many centuries blinded Jewish men and women to the truth of the glorious gospel of grace in Christ Jesus our Lord - this we ask in His precious name, AMEN.
+Heavenly Father, thank You, for all I can learn from the book of Daniel about the end times and the resurrection of the dead.
+Thank You that I have been saved by grace, through faith in Christ and will not take part in the second death, the everlasting terror of the fires of hell.
+Thank You that anyone can be declared righteous by faith and that every member of the human race has to make their choice, either to trust in Jesus for the forgiveness of sins or to reject His offer of salvation.
+Give me boldness to proclaim Your gospel to the lost so that more people can choose to trust in Jesus and be saved.
+In Jesus' name, AMEN.